dev-khedr/guardian/README.md

 ### **Driver**

-Handles token generation for authenticated users.
+Handles token generation for authenticated users depending on the authentication package.

 #### **Driver Types:**
 - `PassportDriver`